 Even though everyone is prone or susceptible to developing an addiction, substance abuse problems impact men and women differently, making gender and addiction an important aspect of treatment.
 Many treatment centers provide unisex treatment programs because the needs of men and women during substance abuse treatment can differ significantly.
 A men’s addiction treatment center Crystal Lake Il offers provides specialized programs that address the unique needs of men during recovery.

 Addiction is a chronic mental health condition that affects people of all ages, genders, and backgrounds.
-What makes addiction so difficult to identify is that many people struggling with substance abuse problems can conceal it.
+What makes addiction so difficult to identify is that many people struggling with substance abuse can conceal it.
 Doing well in school or maintaining a good career can make it easier to hide signs of your addiction issues.

 How Gender and Addiction Work

 Addiction and gender treatment are strongly connected.
-Men and women demonstrate different treatment needs during recovery and also use and abuse drugs and alcohol for different reasons.
+Men and women demonstrate different treatment needs during recovery and abuse drugs and alcohol for different reasons.
 They are more likely to use drugs and alcohol because they are happy or celebrating, while women are more likely to use substances to cope with negative emotions.
 Men also face less social stigma when using drugs or alcohol.
 It is more socially acceptable for men to use recreational drugs or drink in excess.
 This can often make it easier for men to conceal a substance abuse issue.

 Men are less likely to reach out for help because they don’t want to appear as though they have lost control over aspects of their lives.
 During treatment, men may be less likely to express certain thoughts or feelings during therapy.
 Addiction and gender differences mean that unisex programs can be especially beneficial.
+While not all individuals who come to Northern Illinois Recovery Center will need either a men’s rehab program or a women’s rehab program, we make it a point to offer gender-specific treatment for those who would benefit.
+We do this because we understand that each individual will have a unique path to recovery.
+Having more resources and options available means a higher completion and success rate.
+Our team is dedicated to helping individuals achieve their recovery goals.

 How Is Addiction Treated?